 Fig.1 Graph representing the antimicrobial activity of Cinnamomum zeylanicum bark extract against Pseudomonas spp. and E.coli.

-Preservation of food is done since ancient times when no chemical preservatives were available.
-With time new methods were developed with the need of storing food for longer duration (11).
-From different research work carried out in the same field have shown that different components of Cinnamomum sp. isolated from varied parts of the plants are effective against different microbes like Trycophyton and Aspergillus species, Pseudomonas aeruginosa, E.coli etc. (14).
-The crude extract of Cinnamomum zeylanicum in ethanol and acetone were tested against food spoiling microbes through disc diffusion method and found to be effective against E. coli, Pseudomonas sp., Bacillus subtilis and Staphylococcus aureus (26).
-The antibacterial activity of methanol, ethanol and acetone extract of two cinnamon species Cinnamomum zeylanicum and Cinnamomum cassia against seven microbes were tested and it was observed that C. zeylanicum extract with ethanol and acetone were effective against all the strains while C. cassia was effective against most of the species of bacteria like S. aureus, B. cereus, Enterococcus faecalis, P. aeruginosa and S. bangori (24).
-The research work done shows that natural plant extract obtained from Cinnamomum zeylanicum can proved to be a good and safe alternative of chemical food preservative.
-Further the extract obtained can be dried and used directly in preservation process.
+Preservation of food is done since ancient times, when no chemical preservatives were available.
+With time, new methods were developed with the need to store food for longer durations (11).
+Different research work carried out in the same field have shown that different components of Cinnamomum sp. isolated from varied parts of the plants are effective against different microbes like Trichophyton and Aspergillus species, Pseudomonas aeruginosa, E.coli, etc. (14).
+The crude extract of Cinnamomum zeylanicum in ethanol and acetone was tested against food-spoiling microbes through the disc diffusion method and found to be effective against E. coli, Pseudomonas sp., Bacillus subtilis, and Staphylococcus aureus (26).
+The antibacterial activity of methanol, ethanol, and acetone extracts of two cinnamon species, Cinnamomum zeylanicum and Cinnamomum cassia, against seven microbes was tested, and it was observed that C. zeylanicum extract with ethanol and acetone was effective against all the strains, while C. cassia was effective against most of the species of bacteria, like S. aureus, B. cereus, Enterococcus faecalis, P. aeruginosa, and S. bangori (24).
+The research work done shows that natural plant extract obtained from Cinnamomum zeylanicum can prove to be a good and safe alternative to chemical food preservatives.
+Further, the extract obtained can be dried and used directly in the preservation process.

 5. Conclusion

-From the experiments it has been concluded that different extracts shows varied antimicrobial activity due to dissolution of different phytochemicals in respective solvents.
-Acetone extract was found to be most effective compared to aqueous and alcohol extract with highest antimicrobial activity as observed through zone of inhibition against Pseudomonas sp. and E.coli.
+From the experiments, it has been concluded that different extracts show varied antimicrobial activity due to the dissolution of different phytochemicals in respective solvents.
+Acetone extract was found to be most effective compared to aqueous and alcohol extract, with the highest antimicrobial activity as observed through the zone of inhibition against Pseudomonas sp. and E.coli.

-Further to understand the phytochemical aspect of the study extraction procedures involving specific component of the bark with different solvents can be done.
+Further to understand the phytochemical aspect of the study, extraction procedures involving specific components of the bark with different solvents can be done.

 7. References